ebrains-cls-interactive/docs/_sources/getting_started/getting_started.rst.txt

 A schematic organization of the Workflows and Use Cases is shown in the figure on the left.
 An important aspect is that tools and services are open to the entire neuroscience community.
-This means that it does not matter if you belong to an HBP partner Institution, an external Laboratory/Company, or if you are just a curious studenti: you can get free access to the entire set of tools and services we offer.
+This means that it does not matter if you belong to an EBRAINS partner Institution, an external Laboratory/Company, or if you are just a curious studenti: you can get free access to the entire set of tools and services we offer.